 While China is frequently pointed to as a culprit, other nations engage in similar activity.
 You can’t assume that any or all international student have nefarious motives.
 However, you should have policies that detail accepted behavior, and technical controls to limit data access to students who have a documented need for it.
 You should consider Data Loss Prevention (DLP) strategies, including guidelines and technical policies to govern using USB data storage devices, monitoring large data files, using encryption appropriately, and protecting keys and certificates.

 Many IT and cyber security professionals tend to overlook networking because we’re focused on putting out fires and don’t have spare time to engage with like-minded professionals.
 Networking doesn’t have to happen only at the big conferences.
 It can simply be having regular meetings with other professionals who are dealing with similar problems.

 For example, ISC2 holds monthly chapter meetings, BSides holds regular regional events, and there are plenty of other local conferences that are free or low cost, like Data Connectors and SecureWorld.
 And don’t be afraid to talk with vendors at these shows.
 If you’re looking for help but don’t know where to start, a good vendor can provide you guidance and point you in the right direction.

-There are a few key takeaways here.
+There are a few key takeaways here when it comes to building a better cyber security program for your university.
 You should always know what hardware and software is on your network and what data is being stored where.
 Don’t forget to maintain an inventory of all these, as well as devices, and to review them on a regular basis.
 Get a handle on phishing with training AND technical controls; training alone is not enough.
 Pay attention to possible insider threats (because it’s better to be safe than sorry), and make it a point to interact more with peers who are dealing with similar situations to exchange ideas.
 These are all critical pieces to making your cyber security program effective.